 If the connection to the device's hotspot is successful, you will see the blue notification at the top left corner of the screen.

-The Network LED is solid blue: it means that Reach is connected to your mobile hotspot.
+- The NET LED starts blinking slowly: it means that Reach is connected to your mobile hotspot

-The Network LED is solid white: it means that the connection to your mobile hotspot failed and Reach returned to the hotspot mode.
+- The NET LED is solid: it means that the connection to your mobile hotspot failed and Reach returned to the hotspot mode

 If the connection to your device's hotspot failed, do the following: